Lead in Household Plumbing

 Individual property owners have the option to replace pipes and fixtures containing lead with lead-free pipes and fixtures.
 In addition, sometimes lead and sediment can build up on the individual screens at your faucets.
-To clean them, take off the faucet strainers from all taps and run the water for 3 to 5 minutes.
-Thereafter, periodically remove the strainers and flush out any debris that has accumulated.
+To clean them, take off the faucet strainers from all taps, remove all debris from the strainer screen and run the water for 3 to 5 minutes.
+After that, periodically remove the strainers and run the water to flush out any debris that has accumulated.

 If a product is labeled lead free, does that mean it is safe?

 Even new faucets, fittings, and valves, including those advertised as “lead-free,” may contribute lead to drinking water.
-Under Bill S. 3874 signed into law in January 2011, “lead-free” means having not more than 0.2 percent lead in solder and flux and not more than a weighted average of 0.25 for wetted surfaces of pipes, fittings, fixtures.
-If the fixtures in your home are older, they may have a higher lead content.
+Under Bill S. 3874 that took effect in January 2014, “lead-free” plumbing components can still have up to 0.25% lead in the surface touching the water.
+Prior to 2014, “lead-free” fixtures could have up to 8% lead.
+If the fixtures in your home are from before 1998, they may have an even higher lead content.
 Consumers should be aware of this when choosing fixtures and take appropriate precautions.

 What is lead poisoning?

 Lead poisoning is a preventable health problem.
-Young children and pregnant women are at greatest risk.
-Lead poisoning can cause learning and behavior problems and delayed growth and development in children.
-In New York City, lead paint in homes, not lead in water, is the most common cause of lead poisoning in children.
-Children can swallow lead dust from peeling lead paint when they put their hands and toys in their mouths.
-Children can also be exposed to lead in household dust, soil, water and some imported consumer products like clay pottery, cosmetics, food, herbal remedies and toys.
+Lead poisoning can lead to learning and behavior problems in children.
+Young children are most at risk.
+Peeling lead paint (and the dust it turns into) is the most common cause of lead poisoning, not lead in water.
+New York City banned the use of lead paint in homes in 1960, but many older buildings still have lead paint on their walls, windows, doors, and other surfaces.
+When young children play on the floor or by windows and put their hands and toys in their mouths, they can swallow lead dust.
+Children can also be exposed to lead in imported consumer products like jewelry, toys, herbal medicine, clay pots and dishes, cosmetics, and food and spices.
 Reducing exposure to lead from all sources is the best way to protect children from lead poisoning.
-For more information on lead poisoning, visit www.nyc.gov/health.
+For more information on lead poisoning, visit nyc.gov/health.

 How can I protect my child from lead poisoning?

-- Keep children away from peeling or damaged paint and home repairs that disturb lead paint.
+- Keep children away from peeling paint and home repairs.

 - Do not use items that may contain lead, such as imported pottery, cosmetics and herbal remedies.

-- Call 311 for more information about lead poisoning and how to get your child tested for lead poisoning.
+Call 311 for more information about lead poisoning and about getting your child tested.

-Where can I get more information on lead?
+Where can I get more information on lead in drinking water?